-You should file your grievance within a year of the incident.
-Your district may have a specific form, you may write your own letter or use a form provided by the County or State Board of Education.
+Grievances should be filed within a year of the incident.
+Your district may have a specific form, you may write your own letter or use a form provided by your County or State Board of Education.

 The incident report should include your name, phone number, address, child’s name, school and district.
 You should offer a short description of the concern, the violation that occurred, any dates and times, the section of IDEA that was violated and the remedy you are seeking.